 Effort and Ability on Learning

-Perceptions allow people to make meaning of events, expectations and experiences and shape how they view themselves.
+Perceptions allow people to make meaning of events, expectations, and experiences and shape how they view themselves.
 These views fuel their belief systems, which in the realm of education affect their behavior and academics.
 Accountability in the education system has greatly increased in the last two decades.
-Students are assessed more frequently and teacher evaluations are tied to student learning outcomes.
+Students are assessed more frequently and teacher evaluations are tied to student learning outcomes (citation).
 Now more than ever in education it is important to understand the effect of a student’s perception of the impact of his or her effort and ability on learning.
 Over the past several decades, a breadth of research has been conducted around student beliefs of intelligence and effort.
 The depth in this area has been strengthened by new research studies extending previous studies.
-The findings within these studies indicate that a student’s perception of the impact of his or her effort and ability on learning significantly affects choices they make about their education and career trajectories.
+The findings within these studies indicate that students’ perceptions of the impact of their effort and ability on learning significantly affects choices they make about their education and career trajectories.

 Development of Self-Concepts

 Motivation and ability.
 Blackwell, Trzesniewski and Dweck (2007) discovered that beliefs about motivation may not be developed until a child experiences a challenge where it is difficult to succeed.
 For most students in middle school, early in adolescence, motivational beliefs have become apparent and can be measured.
 Elementary school settings tend to be more supportive of students and they do not experience the level of rigor in their work to cause frustration.
-As a student gets older, the type of task required become more complex and the content becomes more challenging.
+As a student gets older, the type of task required becomes more complex and the content becomes more challenging.
 When students reach a point of being challenged their motivation, or lack of motivation, becomes apparent.
 It was recognized by the authors that this development happens at different times for each individual.

 Other research argues aspects of the development of motivation and academic performance are evident in younger children.
-The motivation of children who were in Kindergarten through third grade was associated with the use of motivational support provided by their teachers (McCombs, Daniels and Perry, 2008).
+The motivation of children who were in Kindergarten through third grade was associated with the use of motivational support provided by their teachers (McCombs, Daniels, & Perry, 2008).
 Their degree of motivation was connected to their perception of the extent their teacher exhibited this support.
 Children this age recognized motivational support and responded by demonstrating greater effort.
 This in turn influenced their thinking about their learning, leading to the beginning of their own development of academic motivation.
 In early research, Nicholls (1978) found that when younger students believed a more difficult task would provide a greater level of success, they preferred the task with more difficulty.
 This belief develops the growth of personal responsibility for success on more difficult tasks.